Afcon: Nigeria winger Samuel Kalu ‘stabilised’ after collapsing in training | Goal.com

 Kalu was reported to have fallen while trying to take a corner-kick in Friday’s training session in Alexandria, and was immediately rushed to the hospital.

+The 21-year-old underwent several medical examinations upon arrival in the hospital and he was said to have collapsed due to dehydration.

-Nigeria Football Federation (NFF) media chief Demola Olajire confirmed the situation, with a relief message that the Bordeaux winger has been advised to take more water.
+Nigeria Football Federation (NFF) media chief Demola Olajire confirmed the situation, with a relief message that the Bordeaux winger has been advised to drink more water.

-“I have been told Samuel Kalu has been stabilized.
+“I have been told Samuel Kalu has been stabilised.
 He was taken to hospital for tests and he is certified okay.
-HE was dehydrated, they said.
+He was dehydrated, they said.
 Told him he needs to be taking enough fluids,” Olaajire said.

 Re:Samuel Kalu— Solace Chukwu (@TheOddSolace) June 21, 2019